edgeroute/security-champion-framework/planning/scope.md

 ## Benefit
 * Product drives what we build, and when can drastically lower security friction by specifying that security is built in.

-# Maturity 3 - Blah
+# Maturity 3 - Executives and Managers

 ## Activity
 * Blah